DrThomasAger/smile/README.md

 These can open `(:`, or close `:)`, just like brackets.

-## Breaking it down - What even is a (: Smile syntactically for LLM's?

-***(: Smile***'s are composed of eyes `:`, and mouths  `(`, in-order to label sections of a prompt so that humans and large language models (LLMs) can understand a consistent structure.
-It enhances instruction following, organization of the prompt, modular composability, and token efficiency.

-All the while you are making more **predictable** the **key inference outputs of your organization** for both you and your model.

 ## Why (: Smile?
 - **Science says it makes you feel good** - Smiling makes you happier, more productive, and makes the models happier too.